 - Click here to find a local, confidential service that can tell you more.

-- Download a copy of the ‘Contraception and Sexual Health’ guide from the FPA website.
+- Download a copy of the ‘Contraception – Your Choice’ guide from the FPA website.

-- There are two types – both are very effective if used properly.
+- There are two types: the combined pill or the progestogen only pill – both are very effective if used properly.

 - Works to stop the release of an egg (ovulation) and / or thicken the cervical mucus at the top of the vagina to prevent sperm reaching an egg.

-- Must be taken at a regular time each day to work properly so not for the forgetful – set your mobile to remind you!
+- Must be taken at a regular time every day to work properly so not for the forgetful – set a reminder on your mobile!

 Visit the FPA website for a great guide to all different types of contraceptive pills, how they work and what you can and can't do whilst taking them.

 - Very effective method that works to prevent pregnancy by slowly releasing a hormone and acting in the same way as the Pill.